-What Is Complementary Treatment?
+What’s Complementary Treatment?

-Mesothelioma patients typically follow a multimodal treatment plan that involves a combination of standard treatments, like chemotherapy, radiation, or surgery.
-The type of cancer treatment depends on the patient’s general health and stage of the disease, or how far it has progressed.
+Mesothelioma patients typically follow a multifaceted treatment plan that involves a combination of standard treatments (like chemotherapy, radiation, or surgery).
+The type of cancer treatment depends on the patient’s general health and stage of the disease.
 In some cases, other treatment methods, like complementary treatments, may be used in combination with standard treatments.

-Complementary therapies are treatment options that do not directly kill cancer cells, but help patients feel better and cope with symptoms or side effects from conventional treatment.
+Complementary therapies are treatment options that do not directly kill cancer cells but help patients feel better and cope with side effects from conventional treatment.

 Complementary vs. Alternative Treatment

 The terms “complementary” and “alternative” are often used interchangeably and can collectively be defined as cancer treatment using methods and/or products that are not a part of standard or traditional medicine, according to the American Cancer Society.

 However, mesothelioma patients should know the differences between the two words.
 Complementary treatment can involve multiple treatments alongside or in combination with standard chemotherapy.
 Alternative treatment refers to non-standard treatment used in place of standard treatment.

 In some cases, using alternative treatments in place of standard mesothelioma treatment can be dangerous, or even deadly.
 While alternative therapies can be appealing to some cancer patients for the hope they provide, some methods incorrectly claim to prevent, diagnose, or treat cancer.